1922 Auckland Rugby League season: Third grade (Myers Cup)

 Ponsonby United won the championship with an undefeated record, beating Kingsland Rovers 9-3 in what was labelled the final, on September 23, although Kingsland had lost at least 3 matches prior to this.
 A large number of results were unreported though the majority of Ponsonby and Point Chevalier's results were.
-Manukau defaulted their first two matches and then withdrew.
+Manukau defaulted their first two matches and then withdrew so have been omitted from the standings as they did not play a game.
 City B withdrew after 12 rounds, Devonport and Coromandel Old Boys withdrew after 14 rounds.